You can find out the impact of an article, if that article has been cited. Only c50% of articles are cited in another article

 No system collects all the citations for each article

-To get a comprehensive list of citations you will need to search multiple databases - particularly Scopus, Web of Science and Google Scholar
+To get a comprehensive list of citations you will need to search multiple databases - particularly Scopus, and Google Scholar

 Search for citations to individual articles across each database